 Sometimes from the outside there’s a misguided perception of photo shoots, a belief that a finished product so glamorous must involve exploitation or coercion.
 In reality, behind the scenes, shoots are rarely glamorous and you don’t produce great images without high levels of respect and trust.
 Not forgetting planning, hard work and genuine collaboration between all concerned.

-It’s an invigorating, creative experience being involved in a photo shoot.
+Being involved in a photo shoot is an invigorating, creative experience .
 I’ve lost count of the times young ladies have told me their all-round confidence in everyday life has been boosted because of modelling.

 I really do believe young Saint ladies could model, in the ‘big world,’ as we say on St Helena.
 Apart from stunning island looks, St Helenians have a warm skin tone that lights wonderfully both under studio lights and naturally.
 Who will be the trail-blazer?

 For me the last 10 years in particular has been a productive period for shooting Saint models.